 Karl has a bachelor's degree in industrial engineering with academic honors from Columbia University, and an MBA from Stanford University.

 TaskEasy's genesis was in solving a problem.
 Ken Davis was a property owner with a modest portfolio, dealing with the hassle of managing lawn care and snow removal in multiple cities.
 He was sinking countless hours into finding and vetting contractors, and then auditing the work to verify performance.
 Ken also discovered that pricing was often not fair to either him or the contractor, who felt they were "working two jobs," or "charging for travel and performing services for free."
 The entire services industry was plagued with inefficiencies, which caused unnecessary tension between customers and contractors.

-TaskEasy is the company Davis created around this innovative solution, and it launched to consumers in April 2013.
-Total investments of more than $20 million have resulted in a state-of-the-art platform, which includes the website, the financial system, the support apps, and strong network security.
+TaskEasy is the company Ken created around this innovative solution, and it launched to consumers in April 2013.
+Total investments of more than $45 million have resulted in a state-of-the-art platform, which includes a website, financial system, supporting apps, and strong network security.
 The result is a powerful ecosystem that automates and audits exterior property maintenance services, manages exceptions, and provides reporting and accountability to clients.

-Since launching, TaskEasy has mowed lawns and serviced yards in over 10,000 cities, and across all 50 US states.
-TaskEasy works together with landscaping businesses in each area, supporting local industry with over 500,000 tasks performed to date.
+Since launching, TaskEasy has mowed lawns and services yards in over 12,000 cities and across all 50 U.S. states.
+TaskEasy works together with landscaping businesses in each area, supporting local industry with over 1.5 million tasks performed to date.
 TaskEasy’s network of screened and insured lawn maintenance vendors is the nation’s largest.